jshiv/cronicle/README.md

 * Does the `root` scheduler commit and push to remote?
 * Where do logs go?
 Are they broken out for each repo?
 * Are logs committed and pushed to the root remote?
+* Can git client ui tools be used to visualize the scheduler?

 ## TODO: Items to complete the POC